Loupial/FootChall/README.md

 ## Usage

 2 files :

--Footbar.ipynb : The Jupyter notebook where you can find the analytics and the explanations -Simulations.py : The Python script containing the code to generate as may game as you want, that can be run as a one-liner.
+-Footbar.ipynb : The Jupyter notebook where you can find the analytics and the explanations.

+-Simulations.py : The Python script containing the code to generate as may game as you want, that can be run as a one-liner.

 Examples : python Simulations.py --Number_games 1 --Time 10 --Mode 'Defending'